Dr. Timothy Dixon, MD

 National Comparison by Procedure

 Dr. Timothy Dixon is a board-certified orthopedic surgeon practicing in Tucson, Arizona.
-A Medicare provider since 2006, Dr. Dixon has performed 70 Medicare-verified knee replacements (#35 in Arizona) and 44 hip replacements, for a combined total of 114 procedures.
+A Medicare provider since 2006, Dr. Dixon performed 65 Medicare-verified knee replacements (#38 in Arizona) and 52 hip replacements in the latest annual CMS data, for a combined total of 117 procedures.

 Beyond general orthopedic surgery, Dr. Dixon holds additional credentials in Hand Surgery and Adult Reconstructive Orthopaedic Surgery and Foot and Ankle Surgery and Sports Medicine and Orthopaedic Trauma, reflecting subspecialty training that may benefit patients with complex joint conditions.